SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 enumeration types do not have an implicitly provided default initializer;
 all initializers must be declared explicitly.
-Initializers can delegate to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumerators to ``self``.
+Initializers can delegate to other initializers in the enumeration, but the initialization process is complete only after an initializer assigns one of the enumeration cases to ``self``.

-To reference the case of an enumeration type, use dot (``.``) syntax, as in ``EnumerationType.Enumerator``.
+To reference the case of an enumeration type, use dot (``.``) syntax, as in ``EnumerationType.EnumerationCase``.
 When the enumeration type can be inferred from context, you can omit it (the dot is still required), as described in :ref:`Enumerations_EnumerationSyntax` and :ref:`Expressions_DelayedIdentifierExpression`.